 Click here for summarized statistics on the data we collect.

-Currently, information from UT Physician's outpatient practice (Allscripts), UT Physician's billing database (IDX), UT Dental Branch's billing and imaging data (AXIUM), and de-identified data from several Memorial Hermann Hospital sources is available.
+Currently, information from UT Physician's outpatient practice (currently Epic and previously Allscripts), UT Physician's billing database (IDX), UT Dental Branch's billing and imaging data (AXIUM), and de-identified data from several Memorial Hermann Hospital sources is available.

 Researchers interested in using CDW data for a clinical study will first need to complete a Request For Data form.
 The request will be sent to the CCTS Technology Manager for review; if the request is research oriented and involves PHI, IRB approval will be needed.
 After approval, the CCTS technology team will begin processing the data request, communicating preliminary results to the researcher(s) to facilitate data quality and validation assessments.
 The CCTS IT Staff provide follow-up support to researchers on issues such as data management and use.

 Read Access to Clinical Data for a description of the request process and the related HIPAA requirements.